 People are there for a party, but they also appreciate remembering the reason for the season, so to speak.
 Consider promoting a Mexican charity by donating the proceeds of a special drink or appetizer.
 Good choices include Simply Smiles Children’s Home or Casa Hogar Hijos de la Luna.

-If you are looking for great menu ideas to use not only during special celebrations, but all year round, and if you wonder how to price your menu items, keep reading this article.
+If you are looking for great menu ideas to use not only during special celebrations, but all year round, and if you wonder how to price your menu items, keep reading “Menu prices and menu design tips”.